sylikc/jpegview/current/readme.txt

 *********

 [1.0.24]
+Bugs fixed:
+- Navigation panel not truncated when window is small, instead the buttons are smaller.
+  Tooltip texts are also no longer truncated in small windows.
 New features:
 - New windowed mode that fits window size to image size, avoiding black borders.
   Enable in INI file using: